Alicia Silverstone & Mena Suvari 'Horrified' By Size Of Retro Clothing Worn On 'American Woman'

 “Sizing was different then,” Judy Gellman explained to the New York Post, adding that a size 12 back then is roughly the equivalent of a size 6 today.

 To set the actresses’ minds at ease, she told them to simply look at the measurements of each garment.
-Phew!

-The dramedy American Woman is loosely inspired by series co-executive producer/Real Housewives of Beverly Hills star Kyle Richards’ childhood.
-Silverstone plays Bonnie, a trophy wife who leaves her cheating husband and then has to join the work force to take care of her two daughters, and Suvari plays her friend Kathleen, who opens a casting agency while trying to lock down a husband.
+The dramedy American Woman is loosely inspired by series co-executive producer and Real Housewives of Beverly Hills star Kyle Richards’ childhood.
+Silverstone plays Bonnie, a trophy wife who leaves her cheating husband and then has to join the work force to take care of her two daughters, and Suvari plays her friend, Kathleen, who opens a casting agency while trying to lock down a husband.

 “As a costume designer, you want your work to be as accurate as possible,” Gellman told the Post.
 “So I would say 98 percent of the clothes [on American Woman] are real vintage.”

 Gellman found pieces for the cast to wear by visiting vintage stores in Los Angeles, going to estate sales, and borrowing from fashion collectors.
-She got her inspiration from old issues of Vogue and reviewing what style icons wore during that period of time period.
+She got her inspiration from old issues of Vogue and reviewing what style icons wore during that time period.
 Some of the designers popular back then that she was able to use in the show included Diane Von Furstenberg, Yves Saint Laurent, and Holly Harp, who was said to be a favorite of music stars Stevie Nicks and Janis Joplin.

 Have you seen #AmericanWoman on @ParamountNetwork?
 Costume Designer Judy Gellman brings ‘70s style back to life while still creating distinct identities for each of the characters.
 Check out the full interview on @Variety. #CostumeDesignersGuild #CDG892 #JudyGellman #AliciaSilverstone #MenaSuvari #KyleRichards